delete-app/landing/src/content/docs/learn/module-1-know-yourself/4-your-emotional-needs.md

 ## Beyond Love Languages

-Gary Chapman's Five Love Languages (words of affirmation, acts of service, gifts, quality time, physical touch) are a decent starting point.
+Gary Chapman's Five Love Languages (words of affirmation, acts of service, gifts, quality time, physical touch) are a popular starting point.
 But they're surface-level.

+*Note: The Love Languages framework comes from Chapman's clinical observations and book sales, not peer-reviewed research.
+While many people find the categories intuitively useful, there's limited empirical evidence that "speaking someone's love language" actually improves relationship outcomes.
+Use it as a conversation starter, not a scientific model.*

 **Love languages** tell you *how* you prefer to receive love.
 **Emotional needs** tell you *what* you require to feel secure.